lpcan/chad/README.md

 ## CHAD Frontend
 The frontend of CHAD runs using Flask.
 The postgres password will need to be changed in the `connect()` function in `frontend/db.py`.

-To run the flask app on a Mac, first run `export FLASK_APP=chad FLASK_ENV="development"` (or `set FLASK_APP=chad FLASK_END="development"` for Windows) to set the main app file and specify a development environment (to avoid warnings).
+To run the flask app on a Mac, first run `export FLASK_APP=chad FLASK_ENV="development"` (or `set FLASK_APP=chad FLASK_ENV="development"` for Windows) to set the main app file and specify a development environment (to avoid warnings).
 Then the server can be started with `flask run`, and CHAD can be accessed at localhost:5000.

 #### chad.py
 This is the main application file for CHAD, containing all the app routes and functions to render pages on the website.
 They are split into search functions and display functions.